The Pledge (film): Plot

-While fishing, Jerry notices a gas station that is located near the center of the cases.
+While fishing, Jerry notices a gas station near the center of the cases.
 After buying the station, Jerry moves into the house behind it and meets local waitress/bartender Lori, and her daughter, Chrissy.
 He takes an interest in Chrissy and becomes friends with the small family.
-One night, Lori shows up at Jerry's house, bruised and battered, and explains that her ex (who has a restraining order) attacked her.
+One night, Lori shows up at Jerry's house, bruised and battered, and explains that her ex (against whom Lori has a restraining order) attacked her.
 Jerry, out of concern for their safety, suggests that Lori and Chrissy move in with him temporarily; she agrees.
-Jerry slowly develops a fatherly relationship with Chrissy, and even begins a romance with Lori herself.
+Jerry slowly develops a fatherly relationship with Chrissy and even begins a romance with Lori herself.

 One day, local pastor Gary Jackson visits Chrissy outside the station.
 Jerry suspects that Jackson is Ginny's killer after he invites Chrissy to his church.
-Jerry rushes to the church after Jackson picks her up one day while he was fishing, but finds it was nothing more than a close call, and that Jackson is not the killer.
+Jerry rushes to the church after Jackson picks her up one day while he is fishing, but finds it was nothing more than a close call, and that Jackson is not the killer.

-Meanwhile, Chrissy begins meeting with a man who drives a black car with a toy porcupine hanging on the rear mirror; porcupines were another aspect of Ginny's drawing that have set Jerry off.
-At night, while reading her a bed-time story, Chrissy tells Jerry that she met a "wizard" who gave her porcupine candies and told her not to tell her parents of their correspondence.
-Chrissy alerts Jerry to a meeting that will happen between her and the "wizard" the next day.
-Using Chrissy as bait, Jerry stages an operation with Stan's help to catch the killer.
-However, as they await his arrival, the "wizard" dies in a car accident; hours later, Stan gives up and tells Lori what happened.
-She confronts Jerry angrily about putting Chrissy in danger, and breaks up with him.
+Meanwhile, Chrissy meets a man who drives a black car with a toy porcupine hanging on the rear mirror; porcupines were another aspect of Ginny's drawing that stood out to Jerry.
+That night, while reading her a bedtime story, Chrissy tells Jerry that she met a "wizard" who gave her porcupine candies and told her not to tell anyone about their interaction.
+(A later scene hints that the chocolates are laced with narcotics.)
+Chrissy tells Jerry she is supposed to meet the "wizard" again the next day at a nearby picnic area.
+Using Chrissy as bait, Jerry stages a sting operation with Stan's help to catch the killer.
+However, while on the way to the meeting, the "wizard" dies in a car accident; hours later, the SWAT team gives up and leaves Jerry alone.
+They inform Lori of what is happening.
+She confronts Jerry angrily about putting Chrissy in danger and breaks up with him.

-Sometime later, Jerry sits alone on a bench in front of the ruined gas station.
+Sometime later, Jerry sits by himself on a bench in front of the ruined gas station.
 Despondent, destitute, and drunk, Jerry ends up all alone, mumbling to himself that the killer is still out there, unaware that he is actually dead.